Gezi Park protests: Protesters

-The initial protests in Istanbul at the end of May were led by about 50 environmentalists, opposing the replacement of Taksim Gezi Park with a shopping mall and possible residence as well as reconstruction of the historic Taksim Military Barracks (demolished in 1940) over the adjacent Taksim Square.
+The initial protests in Istanbul at the end of May were led by about 50 environmentalists, opposing the replacement of Gezi Park with a shopping mall and possible residence as well as reconstruction of the historic Taksim Military Barracks (demolished in 1940) over the adjacent Taksim Square.
 The protests developed into riots when a group occupying the park was attacked with tear gas and water cannons by police.
-The subjects of the protests then broadened beyond the development of Taksim Gezi Park into wider anti-government demonstrations.
+The subjects of the protests then broadened beyond the development of Gezi Park into wider anti-government demonstrations.
 The protests also spread to other cities in Turkey, and protests were seen in other countries with significant Turkish communities, including European countries, the U.S. and elsewhere.
 Protesters took to Taksim Square in Istanbul and to streets in Ankara as well as İzmir, Bursa, Antalya, Eskişehir, Balıkesir, Edirne, Mersin, Adana, İzmit, Konya, Kayseri, Samsun, Antakya, Trabzon, Isparta, Tekirdağ, Bodrum, and Mardin.

 The overall number of protesters involved was reported to be at least 2.5 million by the Turkish Interior Ministry over the 3 weeks from the start of the events.
 The hashtag #OccupyGezi trended in social media.
 On 3 June unions announced strikes for 4 and 5 June.
 Some Turkish-American supporters of the protests took a full-page advertisement in The New York Times on 7 June co-created and crowd-funded within days by thousands of people on the Internet.
 The ad and The New York Times drew criticism from the Turkish Prime Minister, necessitating the newspaper to respond.

 The range of the protesters was noted as being broad, encompassing both right and left-wing individuals.
-The Atlantic described the participants as "the young and the old, the secular and the religious, the soccer hooligans and the blind, anarchists, communists, nationalists, Kurds, gays, feminists, and students."
+The Atlantic described the participants as "the young and the old, the secular and the religious, the football hooligans and the blind, anarchists, communists, nationalists, Kurds, gays, feminists, and students."
 Der Spiegel said that protests were "drawing more than students and intellectuals.
 Families with children, women in headscarves, men in suits, hipsters in sneakers, pharmacists, tea-house proprietors – all are taking to the streets to register their displeasure."
 It added that there was a notable absence of political party leadership: "There have been no party flags, no party slogans and no prominent party functionaries to be seen.
 Kemalists and communists have demonstrated side-by-side with liberals and secularists."
 Opposition parties told members not to participate, leaving those who joined in doing so as private individuals.